 Cleaning the grout can be as easy-breezy as polishing a shoe if we use the most effective yet safest solution and method.
-Below we have compiled 5 easy-to-follow steps towards dirt-free grout and a brighter kitchen or bathroom.
+Below we have compiled 5 easy-to-follow steps toward dirt-free grout and a brighter kitchen or bathroom.

 - For moderate discoloration - Make a paste of 2 parts baking soda and 1 part water.

 - For heavier dirt and tougher stains - Aside from the baking soda-water paste, you can make a vinegar solution by mixing 1 part distilled white vinegar with 1 part water in a spray bottle.
 Add some drops of dishwashing soap if grease has accumulated on the surface.